 In German we follow the AQA syllabus.
 Throughout the course pupils develop their linguistic competence in the four skill areas of listening, speaking, reading and writing.

 Theme 1: Identity and Culture - me, my family and friends, technology in everyday life, free-time activities, customs and festivals in French-speaking countries/communities

 Theme 2: Local, national, international and global areas of interest - home, town, neighbourhood and region, social issues, global issues, travel and tourism

 Theme 3: Current and future study and employment - my studies, life at school/college, education post-16, jobs, career choices and ambitions

 Benefits to Pupils

-Enables pupils of all abilities to develop their French language skills to their full potential, equipping them with the knowledge to communicate in a variety of contexts with confidence.
+- Enables pupils of all abilities to develop their German language skills to their full potential, equipping them with the knowledge to communicate in a variety of contexts with confidence.